Canonical differential calculi via functorial geometrization: Introduction

 In this article we treat the geometry of a category $\E$ as a \emph{relative} notion: it emerges when $\E$ is viewed in relation to a category of monoids $\Mon(\V)$ via a faithful isofibration $(-)_0\colon \E\to \Mon(\V)$, where $\V$ is a monoidal additive category.
 Under suitable hypotheses on $(-)_0$ we obtain a canonical, functorial assignment of first order differential calculi to objects of $\E$, and hence, via maximal prolongation\footnote{See, e.g.,\cite[Lemma 1.32]{beggs2020quantum} and \cite[Section 4]{schauenburg1996differential} for the notion of maximal prolongation in the associative algebra setting.}, a canonical differential calculus.
 This shifts the emphasis from attaching first order differential calculi to individual algebras, or even categories of algebras, to extracting differential geometric structure canonically from categorical input.
-We show that the construction recovers the known canonical functorial constructions as special cases: \begin{itemize} \item $\E=\Mon(\V)$ and $(-)_0=1_{\Mon(\V)}$, yields the universal differential calculus; \item $\V$ braided and $\E=\CMon(\V)$ yields (the braided generalization of) the Kähler differentials, \item $\V=\mathbb{R}\text{-Vect}$ and $\E=C^\infty$-$\operatorname{Ring}$ yields the classical de Rham complex. \end{itemize}
+We show that the construction recovers the known canonical functorial constructions as special cases: \begin{itemize} \item $\E=\Mon(\V)$ and $(-)_0=1_{\Mon(\V)}$, yields the universal differential calculus; \item $\V$ braided and $\E=\CMon(\V)$ yields (the braided generalization of) the Kähler differentials, \item $\V=\mathbb{R}\text{-Vect}$ and $\E=C^\infty$-$\operatorname{Ring}$ yields the classical de Rham complex. \end{itemize} As further examples, in the braided monoidal setting, we describe the canonical calculi on a natural class of categories of monoids, including as a special case the category of dyslectic monoids.